cucumber/docs/content/cucumber/tags.md

 ## Tag Inheritance

-Any tag that exists on a `Feature` will be inherited by `Scenario`, `Scenario Outline` or `Examples`.
+Any tag that exists on a `Feature` will be inherited by `Scenario`, `Scenario Outline`, or `Examples`.

-## Running a subset of scenarios
+## Running a subset of Scenarios

-You can use the `--tags` option to tell Cucumber that you only want to run features or scenarios that have (or don't have) certain tags.
+You can use the `--tags` option to tell Cucumber that you only want to run Features or Scenarios that have (or don't have) certain tags.

 Examples:

 ```
 cucumber --tags @billing            # Runs both scenarios